sandy366/LearnAI-KnowledgeMiningBootcamp/labs/lab-image-skills.md

 **TIP 2:** Your new field in the Index must have the [Collection Data Type](https://docs.microsoft.com/en-us/rest/api/searchservice/Supported-data-types?redirectedfrom=MSDN).

 **TIP 3:** Your indexer sourceFieldName for the OCR text field has to be /document/normalized_images/*/myOcrText if your field is named myOcrText.

+**TIP 4:** Now your skillset has image skills.
+The indexer processing time will be bigger than what you saw in the last lab, up to 10 minutes is expected.

 #### Step 5.3 - Validation